-Toronto Wrongful Dismissal Lawyers
+Wrongful Dismissal Lawyer Toronto

 What is a wrongful dismissal?

-How much notice am I owed?
+How much reasonable notice am I owed?

-How can Dutton Employment Law Help?
+How can Dutton Employment Law help?

 Dutton Employment Law is a wrongful dismissal law firm.

-Dutton Employment Law is a leading Toronto wrongful dismissal law firm.
-Individuals regularly seek out our firm because of our reputation for expert advice, commitment to customer service and tireless advocacy.
+Dutton Employment Law is a Toronto wrongful dismissal law firm.
+Individuals regularly seek out our firm because of our reputation for sound advice, commitment to customer service and tireless advocacy.
 If you have been let go or believe you are about to be let go, you have found the right employment law firm.

 If you have been let go without reasonable notice, or you are unsure the notice (i.e. severance package) offered by your employer is reasonable, contact a Toronto wrongful dismissal lawyer today.
 Our wrongful dismissal counsel has the experience, reputation and record of success to vigorously defend your legal rights.